Sycnex/Windows10Debloater/README.md

 # Credit

-Thank you to a60wattfish for some of the suggestions that I have placed into my scripts.
+Thank you to a60wattfish and Reddit user /u/GavinEke for some of the suggestions/fixes that I have placed into my scripts.

 # Donate